Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 My first instinct was to try to extract the text from the document.

-I found a great library called [PDFPig](https://github.com/UglyToad/PdfPig) which supported text extraction from PDFs in .NET.
-It uses a number of algorithms to determine the arrangement of the text and chunks it along with x/y coordinates deternining it's position on the page.
+I found a richly featured library called [PDFPig](https://github.com/UglyToad/PdfPig) which supported text extraction from PDFs in .NET.
+It uses a number of algorithms to determine the arrangement of the text and chunks it along with x/y coordinates determining its position on the page.

 As effective as the library was, I found that the data quickly exceeded the context length of the LM Studio models on my machine.

-I decided to try feeding images of the PDFs directly to Gemma 3, as it is a vLLM.
-It showed strong performance compared to the text extraction approach, getting the details mostly correct, most of the time.
-Given the tiny size of this model, I felt this was very encouraging.

-# How to give data to LLM?
-    - RAG
-        - Embed
-        - Vector Store
+# Retrieval Augmented Generation (RAG)

+The excessive size of the complete document content overflowing the context led to me experimenting with Retrieval Augmented Generation (RAG).
+This is just a fancy name for storing data in a database, usually with vector embedding support, and searching for relevant information when needed rather than trying to cram it all into the model's short term memory.

+> An [embedding](https://www.datacamp.com/blog/vector-embedding) is essentially a numerical representation of the 'meaning' of an item of data, allowing you to understand how they are related.

+Semantic Kernel provided a 'connector' for a vector database called [Qdrant](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector?pivots=programming-language-csharp) which simplifies connecting to and interacting with an instance.

+> You can launch Qdrant easily [using Docker](https://qdrant.tech/documentation/quickstart/)

+I manually serialised the extracted document chunks and posted them to the LM Studio [embedding endpoint](https://lmstudio.ai/docs/python/embedding) to get their vectors.
+A DTO model was [defined with attributes](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector?pivots=programming-language-csharp#property-name-override) from `Microsoft.Extensions.VectorData` identifying the primary key, data and the embedding fields which allows data to be inserted into the Qdrant store and subsequently queried and rehydrated.

+With all this set up, I could embed a query, such as "What is the notional amount of the swap?", and search Qdrant for document chunks which are related to the query.
+This dramatically reduces the amount of data you need to send to the LLM, as in theory you have filtered for relevant information.
+It could also, again theoretically, improve the quality of results as you have kept the LLM's attention on the important stuff.

+# Agentic Search

+Initial tests showed some success, but naturally led to the question of how many results to ask for?
+Too few and you might not get the info you need, and too many will add noise and defeat the point.

+One answer to this is rather than search for the chunks ourselves, just give the LLM a tool which allows it to search the store for itself and instruct it to keep searching until it finds what it needs.
+Semantic Kernel makes this easy by passing the Qdrant store to an instance of their [VectorStoreTextSearch plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/text-search/text-search-vector-stores?pivots=programming-language-csharp#using-a-vector-store-with-text-search) which can then be registered as a tool for the LLM.

+I also sped up the process of embedding the documents by implementing an [`IEmbeddingGenerator`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.ai.iembeddinggenerator-2?view=net-9.0-pp) tailored to the LM Studio embedding API.
+By passing this to the Qdrant connector the embeddings would be automatically requested and populated when inserting an item.

+# Vision!

+After playing with the text extraction for a while with mixed results, a thought came to me - maybe I can just *show* a vision model pictures of the document?

+That would give it the text information along with all the important visual clues as to how it relates and what it means.
+I could ask it to extract, label and summarise the information for me.
+Surely that was too much for a tiny local model?

+I converted a contract to a series of PNGs, prepared them as ImageContent for a chat message and sent them to Gemma 3 and was amazed when, after a few tweaks to its prompt, the document chunks it returned performed better with the agentic search than any of my raw text based runs.

-        - Search Tool
+# Search Orchestration
-        - Author / Critic
+- Extractor / Author / Critic
-    - All in context

-# Solution
+# Single Model, One Shot.
 - GPT-5-Mini hosted in AI Foundry

+# Responses API
 - OpenAPI Responses API allows direct PDF bytes upload - text extraction and image recognition all done server-side
 - All in context - a few pages (270KB) of PDF not too much for current models, simpler / cheaper / more reliable (?) than RAG.

 # Validation
 - Required to go beyond prototype
 - Console output limited
 - Dedicated application to enable
     - Ingestion
     - Labelling
     - Extraction
     - Validation
 - Immediate value vs manual
 - Building automated eval capability